Brucio1/Real-time-emotion-detection/README.md

 # Dataset
 Kaggle dataset: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

 The original dataset had 7 different class labels.
-I got rid of "Fear" as it only had <500 training examples, not enough to properly train the model.
+I got rid of "Disgust" as it only had <500 training examples, not enough to properly train the model.